folbert/fewbricks/README.md

  Other than that, feel free to delete all other files or add new folders but do __not__ delete or rename any of the existing folders.

 ## Demo
-After having carried out the installation steps, if you edit a standard page in the backend, you should see that the normal WYSIWYG area have been replaced by a bunch of boxes with the title "Fewbricks demo area [1-5]".
-Those boxes are defined in [theme]/fewbricks/field-groups/field-group-demo-1.php which in turn is required in the file init.php in the same folder.
+After having carried out the installation steps, you can set up the demo by following these steps:

+1. Create a file named "template-fewbricks-demo.php".
+2. Copy the content of [theme]/fewbricks/demo/template-fewbricks-demo.php and paste it into the file created in step 1.
+Please note that this template is completely standalone and does not include any WP head or your themes stylesheets.
+This is only because it is a demo and we want to make sure we have a clean Bootstrap page to work with.
+3. Go to the admin area of WordPress, create a new page, select the template "Fewbricks Demo" and hit "Update"/"Publish".
+4. You should now, instead of the standard WYSIWYG area, see a bunch of fields and buttons that looks like the standard ACF GUI.
+That is actually what it is with the exception that they have been put there using Febwricks.
+Head on over to [theme]/fewbricks/field-groups/init.php to start tracking what is going on and how everything works.
-Play around with adding some data to fields and adding flexible content etc.
+5. Play around with adding some data to fields and adding flexible content etc.

-To display what you have entered, copy the content of [theme]/fewbricks/demo/template-fewbricks-demo.php to the template for a standard page.
-In the frontend, load up the page that you have played around with and you should now see your data presented there.
+6. Hit "Update" and go to the frontend to see what you have created.
+7. If you have not already done so, have a look at the code of "template-fewbricks-demo.php" to see how to get Febwricks to display data.

+Hopefully you now have a better understanding of how Febricks works.
+Keep on reading this deocument to the end to understand even more.

 ## Usage